innovation-cat/DeepLearningBook/README.md

 ## Part 4: Sentiment Analysis
 #### 4.1 Description:

 > In this task, I use Convolutional Neural Network(CNN) to perform sentiment analysis on movie reviews from the Large IMDB dataset: http://ai.stanford.edu/~amaas/data/sentiment/.
 Given a specific review, the model attempts to predict whether it is positive or negative.
-After 30 epochs end, the model reach a test error of 12%.
+After 30 epochs end, the model get the test error of 12%.

 #### 4.2 Requirements:

- - pre-trained word2vec vectors. you can download Google New from https://code.google.com/p/word2vec/
+ - Pre-trained word2vec vectors. you can download pre-trained Google New word2vec from https://code.google.com/p/word2vec/
+ - Download nltk package for word tokenize.

+1. Run data_preprocess.py first, and dump the following data structures:
+ - train_set: (train_set_x, train_set_y) tuple
+ - test_set: (test_set_x, test_set_y) tuple
+ - vocab: over 160000 extracted vocabulary words
+ - word2idx: word to index dictionary
+ - word2vec: word to vector dictionary

+2. Run cnn_classification.py to classified sentences.

+#### 4.3 performance:

 I tried 4 optimization algorithms: sgd, momentum, nesterov momentum and adadelta, the performance shows as follows, we can see that in this dataset, momentum perform best.

 ![image](https://github.com/innovation-cat/DeepLearningBook/raw/master/raw/performance.png)